Cimolodon

 Cimolodon is a genus of the extinct mammal order of Multituberculata within the suborder Cimolodonta and the family Cimolodontidae.
 Specimens are known from the Late Cretaceous of North America.

-Systematics
+Taxonomy

 The genus Cimolodon was named by Othniel Charles Marsh in 1889.
-Kielan-Jaworowska & Hurum (2001) noted that Cimolodon seems to be more closely related to members of their "Paracimexomys group than to other ptilodontoideans.
+Kielan-Jaworowska & Hurum (2001) noted that Cimolodon seems to be more closely related to members of their "Paracimexomys" group than to other ptilodontoideans.